Health Professions Advising Office

 Director and Adviser

 In the 50-plus years of its existence, the Health Professions Advising Office has assisted thousands of students in gaining admission to health professional schools.
-Past students have gained entry into Harvard University, Stanford University, Johns Hopkins University, Albert Einstein College of Medicine and the majority of UC campuses.
+Past students have gained entry into Harvard University, Stanford University, Johns Hopkins University, Albert Einstein College of Medicine, Kaiser Permanente Bernard J. Tyson School of Medicine and the majority of UC campuses.
 The Health Professions Advising Office is well-situated to assist first-generation and underrepresented students in their successful matriculation into professional schools.
 According to 2019 rankings published in Diverse: Issues of Higher Education, CSUF is first in California and second in the nation for awarding bachelor’s degrees to underrepresented students in all disciplines.